Aerial view of UM Fort Garry Campus

 Step 1: Collect your documentation

-Before you book an appointment with SAS, collect the following documents:
+Before you begin your registration with SAS, complete the following documents:

 Note: Students with documented learning disabilities are required to provide a copy of their most recent psycho-educational assessment.